vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 do them on either 2024-04-16 or 2024-04-17.
 Neither day worked well, due to a combination of fatigue (partly due to it being hotter than expected), and partly due to issues of scheduling.

+## 2024-04-18: skipped jogging and strength exercises

+On this day I skipped jogging and strength exercises, mainly because work related to my day job ended up extending till fairly late in the day and I also needed to do some cooking work, so squeezing in exericse would be tight on my time and my energy levels.